 In 2021, crews converted approximately 1,700 feet of distribution to single phase on North Gate Creek Road as part of the upriver rebuild effort.
 In 2023, the utility completed a high-profile project to remove 31 miles of idle 69kV transmission in the upriver HFRZ, including 159 poles spanning five miles.
 As part of the decommissioning project, crews took the opportunity to reconfigure area distribution lines that were part of the 69kV under build.
 This single-phase reconfiguration project allowed crews to remove 80 cross-arms while improving clearance, reducing the chances that branches contact wires during wind events.
-Grant funds have been requested to support another single-phase reconfiguration project in the lower McKenzie.
-The Cedar Flats project is described in greater detail later in this plan.
+Grant funds have been requested to support another single-phase reconfiguration project is described in greater detail later in this plan.